Getting Paid to Your Bank

 Security Tips

-Never share bank details except through official Stripe flows
+Never share bank details except through official PayPal or Stripe flows

 Use strong passwords on your accounts